Guangzhou Bus Rapid Transit: Fleet

 The livery of the BRT is orange with BRT written in white on the sides.

-Zhongshan Avenue Bus Rapid Transit Trial Line
+Zhongshan Avenue Bus Rapid Transit trial line

 Zhongshan Avenue Bus Rapid Transit Trial Line (中山大道快速公交试验线) is the first and only line in operation of Guangzhou BRT.
 The line is laid out along Zhongshan Avenue (中山大道), whose innermost lanes form a dedicated BRT corridor.
-It starts at Tianhe Sports Center in Tianhe District in the west and ends at Xiayuan in Huangpu District in the east with 26 stations.
+It starts at Tianhe Sports Center in Tianhe District in the west and ends at Lumingshan Bus Terminal in Huangpu District in the east with 27 stations.
 Several stations have connections to Guangzhou Metro.
 Same-direction transfers between buses within the BRT corridor are free.
 The project won numerous awards such as the Sustainable Transportation Development Award in 2011, the first Chinese transportation project to win such award.